guanquann/tp/docs/UserGuide.md

 Adds the contacts specified by index as favourites

 Format: `addfav i/INDICES`
 - Adds the contacts at the specified `INDICES` as favourites.
-The indices refer to comma-separated index numbers (i.e. index, index, index) shown in the displayed person list.
+The indices refer to comma-separated index numbers (i.e. index, index, index) shown in the displayed contact list.
 Each index **must be a positive integer** 1,2,3, ...

 <box type="info" seamless>